News Local News Ontario Election

 This has not loaded yet, but your article continues below.

-Although she hasn’t held political office before, she brings a wealth of experience in leadership roles.
-This includes two terms as vice-president RPN at the Ontario College of Nurses and serving locally as a board member of Community Living North Perth.
+Although she hasn’t held a political office before, she brings a lot of experience from leadership roles such as two terms as vice-president RPN at the Ontario College of Nurses and serving locally on the board of Community Living North Perth.
 She also teaches courses at Conestoga College and mentors at the Registered Practical Nurses Association of Ontario.
-Fox aims to draw on these experiences if elected to Queen’s Park.
+Fox aims to use these experiences if elected to Queen’s Park.

 “There was a lot of legislative experience.
-I was quite keen to learn, and it was quite interesting,” she said about her previous roles.
+I was quite keen to learn, and it was quite interesting,” she said about these previous roles.

-If elected, Fox’s top priority would be “getting the basics right,” including addressing the “significantly high” cost of living.
+If elected, Fox plans to focus on “getting the basics right,” particularly addressing the “significantly high” cost of living.

-“We have a plan that would help employers keep building like we’ve not been known to do in Ontario, but also recognizing that we would support them so they are able to build.
+“We have a plan that would help employers to keep building like we’ve not been known to do in Ontario, but also recognizing that we would support them so that they are able to build.
 No surprise, one of my biggest priorities is rebuilding and modernizing health care.
-It’s been too long, and we were starting to see quite a collapse of what we were (once) proud of, and some things that we are still really proud of need support to grow,” she said.
+It’s been too long, and we were starting to see quite a collapse of what we were (once) proud of, and some of the things that we are still really proud of needs support to be able to grow,” she said.

 This has not loaded yet, but your article continues below.

-While acknowledging that both Liberals and Conservatives share similar health care plans focusing on team-based approaches, Fox feels that Conservatives have arrived too late with their ideas.
-She pointed out claims by the Ontario College of Family Physicians indicating more than four million residents may lack family doctors by late 2026.
-Just before official announcements were made regarding elections, the Ministry of Health unveiled a $1.8 billion funding strategy aimed at connecting two million people with family doctors or primary-care teams within four years.
+While she acknowledges both Liberals’ and Conservatives’ plans for health care emphasize teamwork, Fox believes Conservatives are coming up with solutions too late.
+She referenced comments from the Ontario College of Family Physicians indicating over four million residents may lack a family doctor by 2026.
+The day before election calls were made official, Health Ministry announced an investment plan worth $1.8 billion aimed at connecting two million individuals with primary-care providers within four years.

 Source link